Breakster/rhythmruby/README.md

 Check out the examples provided and the documentation based on YARD.
 The examples are aimed at creating single and multi instrument rhythms.
-**Meshuggah_example.rb**, explains the compilation of the intro rhythm of 'Perpetual Black Second' by Meshuggah (Nothing, 2002)
+**Meshuggah_example.rb**, explains the compilation of the intro rhythm of 'Perpetual Black Second' by Meshuggah (Nothing, 2002).

 In the minimal example below we have skipped the creation of the rhythm string.
-Here a predefined rhythm is written to midi.
+A predefined rhythm is written to midi.

 **minimal example**